 The example that I’m going to show you is coming from a question raised by an Enterprise DNA member in the forum.
 If we look at the source table, we see one row.
 The desired layout shows three records where that single row from the source table is split up by overtime type.

 So, we need to create an attribute that says something about the values in that record, and then combine the hours and the costs for that overtime type.

 There are several ways to achieve this, but I’m going to share with you a solution that uses a powerful M function, that’s not available through the ribbon called List.Zip.
 So let’s examine how that works.

 Power BI Unpivot Column Using List.Zip

 In the top left, I zoomed into the data pairs and we can distinguish three overtime types.
-The function List.Zip takes a single list that contains a nested list, and then returns a single list with nested list as a result.
+The function List.Zip takes a single list that contains a nested list and then returns a single list with a nested list as a result.

-Our first list will contain the attributes that sends something about the values on that record.
+Our first list will contain the attributes that send something about the values on that record.
 The second list will contain the hours and the final one is the cost.

 If we look to the right, we can see that List.Zip then combines those values from the nested list based on their position.
 So, everything on the first row on the left gets combined into a new list on the right.
 And the same thing happens for every other row in the source list that we provided List.Zip.

 Now, let’s go over to Power Query.
 I’ve already mentioned that List.Zip is not available through the ribbon, so we have to write some actual M to use it.
 And we can do that if we add a custom column.